- Scout The Competition: The Piano Lesson Market

 For teaching private piano lessons to beginners, set your rate around $40 an hour, maybe less.
 Clarify that it's for children ages 3 to 10.

-This level on instruction is east.
-Private lesson for beginners are meant to introduce the player to the piano:
+This level of instruction is east.
+Private lesson for beginners is meant to introduce the player to the piano:

 - learn the scales

 - learn to read notes